jamesmcm/vopono/README.md

   applications but since it is difficult to handle failures in OpenVPN overall I felt it was left to leave this enabled for now (for debugging).
-* It is currently not possible to list running vopono network namespaces.
 * OpenVPN credentials are always stored in plaintext in configuration - will add option to not store credentials soon, but it seems OpenVPN needs them provided in plaintext.